 - You will normally be allowed to use the University IT, library or other facilities, but do check with your department that this is going to happen.

-- You are not normally allowed to withdraw temporarily for more than two consecutive years, or for more than a total of two years over the duration of the course.
-There is further guidance on the length of time allowed on the University web page for Temporary Withdrawal
+- You are not normally allowed to withdraw temporarily for more than 2 consecutive years, or for more than a total of 2 years over the duration of the course.
+There is further guidance on the length of time allowed on the University webpage for Temporary Withdrawal.

-- If you are an international student it may not be possible for you to take temporary withdrawal and remain in the UK.
-Take advice from the Immigration Service at the International Office, by telephoning 024 7657 5229 or emailing firstname.lastname@example.org, or the Students’ Union Advice Centre
+- If you are an international student, it may not be possible for you to take temporary withdrawal and remain in the UK.
+Take advice from the Immigration Service at the International Office by telephoning 024 7657 5229 or emailing firstname.lastname@example.org.
+Alternatively, contact the SU Advice Centre.